-Together with good education, children also need opportunities to improve their social skills, self-esteem, self-reliance, problem solving abilities and confidence.
+Together with a good education, children also need opportunities to improve their social skills, self-esteem, self-reliance, problem-solving abilities, and confidence.

 At The Biltmore School, we organize summer camps annually where students are taken away from the classroom so they can develop their skills and personalities while having fun.